Torwoodlee Tower: Covenanters, Feuds and Scottish History

 However, in 2015 a two year project began to preserve what remained of the tower and prevent it from falling down.
 It was achieved through generous support from the local community, and funding from the Fallago Environment Fund, Historic Environment Scotland, and Pringles from around the world.

 Today, Torwoodlee Tower is a scheduled ancient monument.
 It is a reminder of our once turbulent past here in the Borders, and of our historical heritage.
-It can be reached by walking the short distance downhill from the small parking area overlooking the tower (do this by following the trail through to the wooded area and turning back on yourself).
+It can be reached by walking the short downhill distance from the small parking area overlooking the tower (follow the trail above the tower through to the wooded area, then turn back on yourself).
 Continue through the avenue of trees and Torwoodlee Tower will be in front of you.

 The ground is uneven in places so suitable footwear is advised.
 Also, there are no facilities at the site.